hannahilea/hannahilea.github.io/blog/site-structure/src.md

 ├── index.html
 └── src.md
 ```
-`src.md` contains the full content of a blogpost, written in markdown. `index.html` is identical across blog posts and contains no specialized content; it exists simply to contain the results of converting `src.md` to html, which is performed with the <a class="impersonal" href="https://md-block.verou.me/">`md-block.js`</a> library.
+`src.md` contains the full content of a blogpost, written in markdown. `index.html` is identical across blog posts and contains no specialized content; it exists simply to contain the results of converting `src.md` to html, which is performed with the [`md-block.js`](https://md-block.verou.me/) library.

 Why this approach?
 Writing markdown feels much more natural to me than writing html, and even though I have to include the same boilerplate html file in every blog post directory, it is mentally cheaper than switching the whole site over to a templating engine that generates the whole site from a set of markdown files.
 (It is also cheaper than writing my own markdown-to-html converter, however tempting that was...)